Fire Damage and Utah Renters Insurance

 Josh, tell me a little bit about this job.

-Okay. so happened was a tenant was making tortillas.
+Okay. so what happened was a tenant was making tortillas.
 We are at an apartment complex.
 She was making them on her stove with some oil.
 She stepped away to tend to her kids and the pan caught on fire.
 She came in and grabbed the pan and threw it into the sink.
 She put water on it which isn’t the best way to handle a grease fire.

 That caused the flame to shoot up which then activated the fire suppression system in here.